G8TIC/radar/README.md

 A description of the wire protocol is provided in [PROTOCOL.md](PROTOCOL.md)

-## Telemetry
+## Telemetry and Statistics

 In addition to the ADS-B data, we send some telemetry about the software and the platform that it is running on to understand performance and discover bugs.

+We also gather statistics about the radio channel and message types and rates of receiption to understand radio channel utiliation.

-For details see [TELEMETRY.md](TELEMETRY.md)
+For details see [TELEMETRY.md](TELEMETRY.md) and [STATS.md](STATS.md)

 ## Contributing